md2docx/react-markdown/lib/README.md

 - [`mdast2docx`](https://github.com/md2docx/mdast2docx) – Convert MDAST → `.docx`
 - [`unified`](https://unifiedjs.com/) – Syntax tree ecosystem
 - [`react-markdown`](https://github.com/remarkjs/react-markdown) – Popular alternative (less customizable)

 ---

+## 🙏 Acknowledgements

+We are deeply grateful to the open-source community whose work made this project possible.

+- 🌱 **[react-markdown](https://github.com/remarkjs/react-markdown)** – For pioneering a React-based Markdown renderer.
+This library builds on its ideas while extending flexibility and SSR-readiness.
+- 🛠 **[unified](https://github.com/unifiedjs/unified)** – The brilliant engine powering our markdown-to-AST transformations.
+- ✨ **[remark](https://github.com/remarkjs/remark)** and **[rehype](https://github.com/rehypejs/rehype)** – For their modular ecosystems that make parsing and rendering delightful.
+- 🧾 **[mdast2docx](https://github.com/md2docx/mdast2docx)** – Our sister project that inspired the MDAST-first architecture of this library.

+> 💖 To the maintainers, contributors, and communities behind these projects — thank you for your generosity, vision, and dedication to making the web better for everyone.

+---